 3. Sleep in an igloo

-Staying a night or two in a frozen wonderland beneath the stars is undoubtedly one of the coolest things to do in Finland (literally).
+Staying a night or two in a frozen wonderland beneath the stars is undoubtedly one of the coolest things to do in Finland.
 The northern regions of the country have plenty of unique accommodation on offer, from igloos and ice hotels to Arctic treehouses and cosy cabins.

 Head to Kakslauttanen Arctic Resort, for example, and you can take your pick of awesome places to stay.
-Choose a glass igloo where you can snuggle up with your other half and watch the Northern Lights dance above you from the comfort of your bed, or a Kelo log cabin with a private sauna, fireplace and glass roof.
-And if you really want to go all-out, then one of the snow igloos gives you the chance to sleep in sub-zero temperatures.
+Choose a glass igloo where you can snuggle up with your other half and watch the Northern Lights dance above you from the comfort of your bed, or a Kelo log cabin with a private sauna, fireplace, and glass roof.
+If you want to go all-out, a snow igloo will give you the chance to sleep in sub-zero temperatures.

 Tip: Like the sound of these unique places to stay?
 You can also get a good night’s sleep in these 12 incredible hotels in Norway.